A night market in Taipei with a blue color filter

 Should I book my flight to Taiwan before my visa is approved?

-Whether you’re applying for a ROC (Taiwan) Travel Authorization Certificate, an eVisa, a Visitor Visa for Attending Conferences, or a Special eVisa (Flexible Mechanism), you would need proof of booked flights and accommodation as part of the application process.
+Whether you’re applying for a ROC (Taiwan) Travel Authorization Certificate, an eVisa, a Visitor Visa for Attending Conferences, or an eVisa through eCode (Flexible Mechanism), you might need proof of booked flights and accommodation as part of the application process.
 To ensure peace of mind in case of any change in circumstances, you may choose to book refundable flight tickets.

 What type of funding assistance do you provide?